 About OpenArt

 OpenArt is a platform for AI image generation and editing.
-What began as a small community of AI artists has now grown into a platform with over 3 million monthly active users globally.
+With a lean and agile team of engineers, OpenArt has grown into a platform with over 3 million monthly active users globally.
 Users on OpenArt can generate images with popular models, use proprietary fine-tunes to achieve certain visual effects, and share their own customized workflows with the community.

 Inflexibility of model API providers